VincentSJM/react-redux-working-backwards/docs/guide/reducer.md

 ### Simple `switch` statement reducer

-You can use `if` statement if you want, but `switch` statement reducer is more common in redux
+You can use `if` statement if you want. `switch` statement reducer is more common in redux official docs.

 ```js
 function counterReducer(state = 0, action) {